labordynamicsinstitute/ldilab-manual/_sources/08-details-replication-report.md

 - SUMMARY &ast;
 - Data description &ast;
-- Data checks &ast;
+- Data deposit &ast;

-- Code description &ast;
-- Stated Requirements &ast;
+- Stated Requirements
-- Missing Requirements &ast;
+- Code description
+- Data files provided
 - Computing Environment of the Replicator
 - Replication steps

 - Findings
+  - Missing Requirements
+  - Data prep, tables, figures, and in-text numbers
 - Classification

-We note that those sections marked "&ast;" can be completed before ever running any author-provided code, even when data are confidential.
+The sections marked with &ast; are in "Part A" of the report.
 They lead to a preliminary report, which is a "dry" assessment of the completeness of the replication package.
+The remaining sections are in "Part B" of the report, and are filled out as a replicator attempts to run the code.
+In some cases, it may turn out that after describing the "Stated Requirements", we find that it is not possible to run the code.
+Finally, "Findings" and "Classification" wrap up the report, once both Part A and B are completed, and involve having a look at what didn't work, was not well documented, what figures or tables are not the same.

 In most sections, when elements are missing, wrong, or do not work, we use a [standardized set of action items](https://github.com/AEADataEditor/replication-template/blob/master/sample-language-report.md) to highlight this.
-This is present in your default template.
+This is present in your default template repository.

+## Report Part A

 ### Summary